aosterloh/Apache-Beam-from-Zero/README.md

 My examples build up and are loosely based on the Apache Beam example of weather - specifically tornado - data example found here: https://github.com/apache/beam/blob/master/sdks/python/apache_beam/examples/cookbook/bigquery_tornadoes.py

 The above example reads and writes to BigQuery.
-You can play with the dataset here https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=samples&t=gsod&page=table
+See the dataset here: https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=samples&t=gsod&page=table

 You can play with the dataset and try a quick query, e.g. see the month with the most tornadoes